elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 We want to handle the case of importing both migrated and non-migrated rules via an `ndjson` file.

 If a user imports a prebuilt rule, Kibana should continue to track the rule asset from the `security_detection_engine` package if the `rule_id` matches.
-This means that a user will be able to update a previously exported prebuilt rule, visualize any diffs on any customized fields, and continue to receive updates on the rule.
+This means that a user will be able to upgrade a previously imported prebuilt rule, visualize any diffs on any customized fields, and continue to receive updates on the rule.

 To allow for importing of Elastic prebuilt rules, we will **not rely** in the `rule_source` or the legacy `immutable` fields (which are not part of the import endpoint parameters), but we will rather **calculate them dynamically based on the `rule_id` and `version` request parameters**.

 The logic to importing a rule is as follows:

  - First, read the import endpoint request parameters `rule_id` and `version`.
-These two are the two required parameters in the endpoint, while all other rule fields are optional.
+These two are two required parameters in the endpoint.

 - Secondly, check that the `security_detection_engine` Fleet package is installed and install it if it isn't.
 We will need the package to be installed to check if a rule that is being imported is an Elastic prebuilt rule.